NAD+ CREATION AND USAGE IN HUMANS

 NAD+ can be synthesized in humans from several different molecules (precursors), thru the De Novo and Salvage Pathways.

-Restoring NAD+ in the Liver does not solve NAD+ deficiency throughout the body.
+All NAD+ supplements can restore NAD+ in the Liver but does not solve NAD+ deficiency throughout the body.